vibhash1083/Problem-Solving/SlidingWindow.md

 ## Solution
+### Window Characterization
 Since the problem requires that frequency of each character in target string should be greater than equal to frequency of those characters in window, we start by calculating the frequency of target first.

+### Auxiliary Data Structure
+We can store frequency of characters in two ways:
+1. An array with number of possible characters as it's size.
+Each index is related to particular character and value is frequency of the character.
+For ex - If string can consists of characters from a to e only, then frequency list of "acaacd" will be [3, 0, 2, 1, 0]
+2. A Hashmap/Dictionary with character as key as frequency as value.
+For ex - Frequency map of "acaacz" will be {
+    a: 3,
+    c: 2,
+    z: 1
+}

 Additionally the length of window can't be less than length of target.
 We can use this property to keep a track of how many characters we have already seen and how many are missing in the window.